CAMP ROCKY

 Forest Management: The Forestry resource group evaluates data on forest and soil health, assessing the impacts of human use, the potential for and impact of events such as fire, and learn about the impact that various stages of forest health have on watersheds and availability of other natural resources.

 The Yuma County Conservation District awards a full camp scholarship to Camp Rocky annually to the winner of the 4-H Natural Resources division at the Yuma County Fair.
-The winner of the 2022 scholarship was Lydia Mekelburg.
+The winner of the 2025 scholarship was Alex Bailey.
 In addition, partial Camp Rocky Scholarships are available to all YCCD Camp Rocky applicants.
-Registration slots are filling quickly, so register soon at www.camprocky.org.
+Registration slots are filling quickly, so register soon.
 For more information, please contact Tanya Fell at 970-332-3107 ext.
 9002.

-The Yuma County Conservation District (YCCD) had students from 5th and 6th grade, at Idalia, Liberty and Wray, design posters and submit for the 2023 Conservation District Youth Poster Contest.
-The theme for this year is “Watersheds - One Water.”
+The Yuma County Conservation District (YCCD) had students from 5th and 6th grade, at Idalia, Liberty and Wray, design posters and submit for the 2024 Conservation District Youth Poster Contest.
+The theme for this year is “May the Forest Be with You Always.”
+The contest posters are currently on display in the west entrance of First Pioneer National Bank.

 The poster contest is a national competition sponsored by the National Association of Conservation Districts (NACD).
 The contest starts at the local level through the YCCD; winners advance to the Colorado state level, and then to the national level, where they receive recognition at NACD’s annual meeting.

-Idalia 5th Graders: 1st place – Saylor Weyerman
+Idalia 5th Graders: 1st place – Hunter Kaza

-Idalia 6th Graders: 1st place – Ximena Cordova
+Idalia 6th Graders: 1st place – Amber Satterly

 The grand and reserve grand champions overall participated in the Colorado Association of Conservation District competition in Colorado Springs the first week of December.